 For all types of paint coatings, the surface condition of the substrate is critical in terms of their performance and durability.

 Structural steelwork that has been hot rolled leaves the last rolling pass at a temperature of 1000°C. As the steel cools, the surface of the steel reacts with oxygen in the atmosphere to produce what is known as mill scale.
 Mill scale is a complex oxide which appears as a blue-grey tenacious scale completely covering the surface of the steel.
 Mill scale is unstable and after a period of time.
 Water in the atmosphere penetrates fissures in the scale and rusting can occur.
-This corrosion process soon detaches the mill scale and produces an unsound surface that will require a degree of rust remover preparation before painting.
+This corrosion process soon detaches the mill scale and produces an unsound surface.
+This will require a degree of rust remover preparation before painting.

 - A – Steel surface largely covered with adhering mill scale, but little if any rust.